-The Regular cycle features the Gentle Wash system and high spin speeds to shorten drying time.
+The Regular cycle features longer spins to shorten drying time.

 - Use the 18-minute NORMAL cycle to clean sturdily-constructed cotton and linen fabrics that are heavily soiled. - Use the 12-minute LIGHT cycle to clean sturdily-constructed cotton and linen fabrics that are moderately soiled. - Use 6 minutes of wash time to clean sturdily-constructed cotton and linen fabrics that are lightly soiled.